la2050/archive/_projects/2015/los-angeles-center-of-photography-brings-life-changing-photography-classes-to-boys-girls-clubs.md

   photographers to come for artistic growth, discussion and inspiration--with classes, certificates and a one-year professional program, as well as outreach to underserved youth.
-'In one to three sentences, please describe your proposal.': >- LACP will bring a year-long digital photography program to four Boys & Girls Clubs in LA County.
-Youngsters from 10-18 learn basic digital photography skills, followed by portrait, street photography and documentary classes, focused on their lives and communities--but also exposing them to careers.
-  LACP will host a final exhibit for each group in Hollywood—heightening student self-esteem by following through with a long-term creative project and helping mount the show.
 Where will you be working?:
   - East LA
   - Westside